Joachim Rapp establishes a construction business in Basel's Hochstrasse, where the company's current headquarters is located.

 An interdisciplinary project team assesses the comprehensive integration of digital planning with BIM in existing structures and defines corresponding standards.

-From 1 October 2018, the Rapp Group will be led by a newly formed Group Management team.
-The Managing Directors of the operating companies come together to form the Group Management team and assume responsibility for achieving the corporate objectives.
-The company currently known as Rapp Management Ltd will be renamed Rapp Services Ltd.
+From 1 October 2018, the Rapp Group is led by a newly formed Group Management team.
+The Managing Directors of the operating companies join to form the Group Management team and assume responsibility for achieving Group objectives.
+Rapp Management AG is renamed Rapp Services AG.